-- Excessive exposure to loud noise - Viral or bacterial infections - Medications such as certain types ofantibiotics (gentamycin, streptomycin, erythromycin and vancomycin), ASA, and certain drugs given for the treatment of cancer (cisplatinum) - Meniere's Disease an inner ear disorder which produces fluctuating hearing loss, periods/ attacks of vertigo (dizziness), full feeling in the ears and tinnitus (ringing/buzzing in the ears) - Gradual age-related hearing loss called presbycusis (affects 30% of persons over the age of 65). - Acoustic Neuroma a tumor located between the ear and the brain and which usually affects balance as well as hearing.
+- ~ Hearing loss caused by excessive exposure to loud noise - ~ Viral or bacterial infections - Medications such as aminoglycoside antibiotics (gentamycin, streptomycin, erythromycin and vancomycin), ASA, and certain drugs given for the treatment of cancer (cisplatinum) - Meniere's Disease an inner ear disorder which produces fluctuating hearing loss, periods/attacks of vertigo, full feeling in the ears and tinnitus (subjective sounds in the ears) - ~ Aging gradual age-related hearing loss called presbycusis and affects 30% of persons over the age of 65. - ~ Acoustic Neuroma (also called vestibular schwannoma) is a tumor which is located between the ear and the brain and which usually affects balance as well as hearing.
+Acoustic neuroma's affect about 1 in every 100,000 Canadians.
+In 95% of cases the tumor affects only 1 ear and in 5% of cases the problem is linked to an inherited syndrome called neurofibromatosis Type 2.

-Sensorineural hearing loss is a permanent type of hearing loss that usually can be helped with a hearing aid or other type of assistive listening device.
+Sensorineural hearing loss is typically a permanent type of hearing loss that usually can be helped with a hearing aid or other type of assistive listening device.

-A Mixed Hearing Loss occurs when someone has a combination of a conductive and a sensorineural hearing loss.
+A Mixed Hearing Loss occurs when someone has a combination of a conductive hearing loss and a sensorineural hearing loss.